commento/P3-DatabaseTournament/README.md

 - psql in the cloned repository folder
 - CREATE DATABASE tournament;

-Create the Database Tables with the command:
+Create the Database Tables executing the sql file with psql running and the command:
 - \i tournament.sql